Local, state, and federal laws

 - Seeking the assistance of a community organization or the news media to remedy a code violation or illegal landlord practice

-- Requesting that the landlord make repairs to the premises required by a building code or other regulation
+- Requesting that the landlord make repairs to the premises required by building code or other regulation

 - Becoming a member of a tenant's union